PieterPel/tome-scraper/README.md

 # tome-scraper
+Repository that contains:
-Repository that contains a web scraper for the Tales of Maj'Eyal character vault
+  (1) A web scraper (and filter) for the Tales of Maj'Eyal character vault (2) A build analyzer